Who is SIMM Associates?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like SIMM Associates for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like SIMM Associates for millions of clients nationwide.

 And they may be able to help you too.

 Will SIMM Associates sue me or garnish my wages?